Does Theology Matter?

 Because the second you say “theology doesn’t matter” you have just made a doctrinal or theological statement.
 “Ironically,” Tim Keller, pastor of Redeemer Presbyterian in Manhattan, says, “the insistence that doctrines do not matter is really a doctrine itself.
 It holds a specific view of God… So the proponents of this view do the very thing they forbid to others.”
 2

-And when folks argue that “all that matters is Jesus” while sounding very spiritual and godly on the one hand is quite naive on the other.
+And when folks argue that “all that matters is Jesus” while sounding very spiritual and godly on the one hand is actually quite naive on the other.
 For what sincere Christian is going to say “Nope, Jesus doesn’t matter” or “Jesus should have second place in our church”?
 The question really all boils down to what a person means by the statement.
-If they mean, “stop teaching theology and just give me Jesus,” then they are not only contradicting themselves but forgetting that one of the major aspects of Jesus’ ministry on earth was teaching.
-In fact, Jesus’ disciples referred to him as “rabbi” which meant teacher (Mark 9:5; 10:51; 11:21; 14:45).
-So if we are really trying to give the people Jesus, then a massive part of that is teaching what he taught.
-3 And much of what Jesus taught involved “doctrines” like sin, judgment, Heaven, Hell, money, justification, the law, the Sabbath, the Last Days, and how he was the fulfillment of OT prophecy.
-Jesus was a theology teacher.
+If they mean, “stop teaching theology and just give me Jesus,” then they are not only contradicting themselves but forgetting that one of the major aspects of Jesus’ ministry on earth was doctrinal teaching (see for instance The Sermon on the Mount in Matthew 5-7).
+Much of what Jesus taught involved “doctrines” like sin, judgment, Heaven, Hell, money, justification, the law, the Sabbath, the Last Days, and how he was the fulfillment of OT prophecy.
+Jesus was, in one way or another, a theology teacher.
+So if we are really trying to give the people Jesus, then an important part of that is teaching what he taught.
+3

 Context Matters